Section 11 Effective Partnership (Roles and Responsibilities)

 Local Authority Managers with responsibility for additional support needs provide significant advice and support.
 This includes providing legal and procedural advice to Senior Managers in schools and in other services.
 It also involves strategic planning with partners in Health and other agencies to ensure the children and young people receive the services to which they are entitled.
 Of particular importance is their relationship with parent groups as well as with individual parents when required.

 A key role in most Authorities is the deployment and monitoring of Support staff, generally on the basis of the annual staffing audit.
-Members of the Central Support team may provide support at key Additional Support meetings, including transition meetings.
+Members of the peripatetic support services may provide support at key Additional Support meetings, including transition meetings.
 They may also support the development of Managing Accessibility Plans, Individual Education Plans and Co-ordinated Support Plans where necessary.
 They can advise schools to undertake risk assessments and direct them to specific training such as Crisis, Aggression, Limitation and Management (CALM) when needed.

 In summary, Core and Additional Support teams support schools and services and liaise with partners to help them improve the overall quality of provision.